In this post

 Ben’s top qualities for aspiring chef to cultivate

-“Whenever you’re cooking it’s often a big problem-solving endeavour, so it’s thinking about how you can match ordering to customers, staffing, to prep, to service.
+“Whenever you’re cooking it’s often a big problem-solving endeavour, so it’s thinking about how you can match orders to customers, staffing, to prep, to service.
 There are a lot of problems that you need to work through – often on the spot – as well.
 Like, if something happens, what are you going to do right now to fix the problem?
 So there’s a lot of problem-solving that’s required.”

 Resilience & self-care